Run1e/asyncspotify/docs/index.rst

 spoofy is an asyncronous, object-oriented wrapper for the Spotify Web API.

 Primary goals of this library:
- - easy and intuitive interface
+ - easy and intuitive asyncronous interface
  - object-oriented inheritance and design
- -
- - handling of rate limiting
+ - automatic rate limiting handling

 .. toctree::
    :maxdepth: 3